SoWieMarkus/TrackmaniaCOTDApp/README.md

 * 27.-28.01.2021 Server issues
 * 29.-30.01.2021 reason unknown

-I did not correct any of this results!
+I did not correct any of these results!
 They are still as you can find them on trackmania.io.
 There are other leaderboards who corrected those days by hand.
 This can lead to different results.

 I am using the point system used by <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVwwjM2OoIEWwoiKy1CqMY9oKJ2EXqWvch_gPIrOzL8WtsSoYZ-KjsiZpR3Ygt3U08VW9fxFpRyv6R/pubhtml#">pointerzio</a> for creating the leaderboard.